YKalashnikov/React-Native-Weather-App/README.md

 ## API Reference
 The API used was the free [OpenWeather API](https://openweathermap.org)

-## Don't forget to add your weather KEY, you can create i file .key and insert your key, for example KEY=[your key here]
+# Don't forget to add your weather KEY, you can create a file .key and insert your key, for example KEY=[your key here]